-While some hospitals perform computer-navigated surgery, and still others perform minimally invasive surgery, EvergreenHealth Medical Center is among the few that have combined both technologies.
+While some hospitals perform computer-navigated surgery, and still others perform minimally invasive surgery, EvergreenHealth Medical Center is among the few to combine both technologies.

-This provides patients with both the precise alignment of computer-navigated surgery and the patient comfort and easier recovery of minimally invasive surgery.
+This provides you with both the precise alignment of computer-navigated surgery and the comfort and easier recovery of minimally invasive surgery.

-Computer-navigated joint replacement.
-With computer-navigated joint replacement, surgeons use a 3D computer imaging system that allows them to see the unique anatomy and mechanics of each patient's joint.
+With computer-navigated joint replacement, surgeons use a 3D computer imaging system that allows them to see the unique anatomy and mechanics of your joint.

-That enables them to make precise surgical cuts and review alignment and range of motion with the implant in place before leaving the operating room.
+That enables them to make precise surgical cuts and review alignment and range of motion with the implant in place before you leave the operating room.

-The result is a more precise alignment of the implant, which give patients a new joint that will last longer.
+The result is a more precise alignment of the your implant, which means your new joint will last longer.

-Computer-navigated spine surgery.
-The new spine navigation technology system uses scans of the patient's anatomy and a navigation camera in the operating room to show the exact positioning of the surgical instruments within the spine.
+The new spine navigation technology system uses scans of the your anatomy and a navigation camera in the operating room to show the exact positioning of the surgical instruments within the spine.

-This means greater precision, greater safety and better results, because with spine surgery, even a couple millimeters off can result in spinal cord or nerve damage.
+This means greater precision, greater safety and better results, because with spine surgery, even a couple millimeters off can impact your outcome.